anacbranescu/ADM-HW1/README.md

 - 2125078_ADM_HW1_solutions.ipynb : solutions of the completed ADM Homework 1 exercises.
 Problem 1 and 2 in Jupyter Notebook.

-- 2125078_ADM_HW1_solutions.pdf : PDF assessing the successful exercises.
+- 2125078_ADM_HW1_solutions.pdf : PDF presenting screenshots of the successful exercises on Hackerank.
 Problem 1 and 2.

+- 2125078_AWS_results.pdf : PDF presenting the successful AWS modules - Problem 3.
+Account: ana.branescu03@gmail.com

 - README.md file: description of the repository